WiVRn/WiVRn/README.md

 ## How do I use a wired connection?

-An issue tracking Wired WiVRn can be found [here](https://github.com/WiVRn/WiVRn/issues/30), but the current method is:

 - Make sure the WiVRn Server is installed and running on your computer
 - Make sure you have the WiVRn app installed on your headset
 - After starting the "WiVRn Server" on your computer and ensuring your device is connected to your PC via cable, run the following in your terminal (Note: using `adb` on some devices may require developer mode to be enabled):